rikkimax/twp-d/manuscript/content/variables/arrays.md

 ```

 1. Run the code!
 2. Did you notice how it is similar to the primitives  exercise code?
-Ok now try instead of storing it directly in a variable to pass it to writeln instead.
+OK now try instead of storing it directly in a variable to pass it to writeln instead.
 3. How about if writeln looked like this?

    {line-numbers=off}